List of philosophical problems: Hard problem of consciousness

 The hard problem of consciousness is the question of what consciousness is and why we have consciousness as opposed to being philosophical zombies.
-The adjective "hard" is to contrast with the "easy" consciousness problems, which seek to explain the mechanisms of consciousness ("why" versus "how", or final cause versus efficient cause).
+The adjective "hard" is to contrast with the "easy" consciousness problems, which seek to explain the mechanisms of consciousness ("why" as compared with "how", or final cause versus efficient cause).
 The hard problem of consciousness is questioning whether all beings undergo an experience of consciousness rather than questioning the neurological makeup of beings.
+Ned Block believes that there also exists a "Harder Problem of Consciousness", due to the possibility of different physical and functional neurological systems potentially having phenomenal overlap.

 Cognition and AI

 This problem actually defines a field; however, its pursuits are specific and easily stated.
 Firstly, what are the criteria for intelligence?
 What are the necessary components for defining consciousness?
 Secondly, how can an outside observer test for these criteria?
 The "Turing Test" is often cited as a prototypical test of intelligence, although it is almost universally regarded as insufficient.
 It involves a conversation between a sentient being and a machine, and if the being can't tell he is talking to a machine, it is considered intelligent.
 A well trained machine, however, could theoretically "parrot" its way through the test.
 This raises the corollary question of whether it is possible to artificially create consciousness (usually in the context of computers or machines), and of how to tell a well-trained mimic from a sentient entity.

 Important thought in this area includes most notably: John Searle's Chinese Room, Hubert Dreyfus' non-cognitivist critique, as well as Hilary Putnam's work on functionalism.

 A related field is the ethics of artificial intelligence, which addresses such problems as the existence of moral personhood of AIs, the possibility of moral obligations to AIs (for instance, the right of a possibly sentient computer system to not be turned off), and the question of making AIs that behave ethically towards humans and others.